FoamFactory/shipout/README.md

 # shipout
-A tool for deploying node applications from within a source repository
+A lightweight tool for deploying node applications from within a source repository

 ## To Do
+  - [ ] Add cleanup of packaged data
   - [ ] Write README on how to use
   - [ ] Add tests
   - [ ] Refactor into modules